EygonZhang/FX-BEMS/README.md

 The Prandtl tip loss function model yields a singularity solution at r = R (blade tip).
 In industrial applications, this result is often assumed to be between 0.25 and 0.5.
 However, this can lead to convergence issues.
 This section of the code independently calculates whether the engineer-specified F value produces a convergent result at the blade tip.
 If convergence fails, the induction factors may diverge (a → 1.000, a' → -1.000).
 **Note**: After running this section and selecting an appropriate F value, it is necessary to rerun the code from Section 2.

-The complete code includes Part 4 to 6 for calculating:
+The complete code includes Modules 4 to 6 for calculating:
  1. Relative velocity (***Urel***)
  2. Flow angle (***φ***)
  3. Updated CL and CD after blade rotational correction